oleggolev/oleggolev/README.md

 ### Hi there, I'm Oleg ❤️
-- 🦀 I like building infrastructure and am an aspiring Rustacean
+- 🦀 I like Rust and building infrastructure
 - 🔥 I'm learning about CeFi, DeFi, and trading systems
 - 👀 Ask me about breakdancing and beatboxing
 - 📫 How to reach me: ogolev@princeton.edu